Mobile System Design

 Former Staff Engineer at Twitter, Mobile Tech Lead at ING

-Once you present your initial design, there is a big chance the interview will ramp up in difficulty.
+Once you present your initial design, there's a good chance the interview will ramp up in difficulty.
 Interviewers will often throw in follow-up requirements, just like in real life, where specs evolve and teams adapt.

 These twists test how well you: